Here are some resources for robotics (software and hardware) that I have found useful and/or interesting. It's still incomplete but it's a good start.

 - Any of the XBox/gaming Bluetooth controllers

-Electronics and electronic stores:
+Electronics stores, and component stores:

 -